-If we apply that kind of thinking to ourselves as therapists, the question is how all the precious knowledge and skills we have gained in therapy training may be feeding into and exacerbating our defensive structures?
+If we apply that kind of thinking to ourselves as therapists, what kind of habitual routines and mechanisms are in place to shield and guard us?
+How does our habitual therapeutic position dfend and protect us?
+The question then is how all the precious knowledge and skills we have gained in therapy training may be feeding into and exacerbating our defensive structures?
 To what extent has our training challenged and helped us work through our habitual position; and to what extent has it fortified and entrenched it further?

 Just as any habitual structure offers protective advantages whilst limiting our responsiveness and engagement with life, our habitual position as a therapist offers both the advantages of a reliable structure and therapeutic identity as well as generating taken-for-granted autopilot limitations to the kind of therapeutic space we are able to offer.

-On an abstract level, our habitual position manifests as certain theoretical dogmatisms, or as an avoidance of contradictory theories; or as an attachment to linear ideas which protect us from paradoxical experience.
+On an abstract level, our habitual position manifests as certain theoretical dogmatisms, or as an avoidance of contradictory theories; or as an attachment to linear ideas which protect us from paradoxical experience and the impossibility of the profession.
 On a relational level, it manifests as a habitual stance or fixed therapeutic position we take, rather than experiencing fluidly and flexibly a variety of relational modalities, which we are able to inhabit in response to a particular client and the resulting dynamic we are engaged with.

 These are the disadvantages of a too partial, limiting and fixed habitual position for the client and their process.
 But on a deeper level, our habitual position as a therapist has detrimental effects on ourselves, too.
 Our habitual position is, of course, rooted in our own childhood wounds, which are being triggered – by each client in their own idiosyncratic ways - regardless whether our reflective awareness takes care of them or not.